c6o/docs/content-partners/partners/digitalocean.md

-# Hot To Use CodeZero on Kubernetes for Remote Development
+# How To Use CodeZero on Kubernetes for Remote Development

 ### Introduction
 As a developer you like writing code.
 However, you now also need to wear so many other hats to get your code running in the cluster.
 Kubernetes does a lot to take care of scaling and running your code in the cluster.
 However, troubleshooting various issues that occur in any of your cluster environments can be a daunting and exhausting process.
 You can take on the goal of learning the ins and outs of Kubernetes but this isn't practical nor typically a developer role in most organizations.
 In that case, you can work closely with your DevOps team to assist you in this.
 But, there is a different approach, which is so much easier and simpler.